wmvanvliet/jocn2017/README.md

 Analysis code for:

-Marijn van Vliet, Marc M. Van Hulle and Riitta Salmelin, "Exploring the organization of semantic memory through unsupervised analysis of event-related potentials", Journal of Cognitive Neuroscience, submitted, aimed for publication in 2017.
+Marijn van Vliet, Marc M. Van Hulle and Riitta Salmelin, "Exploring the organization of semantic memory through unsupervised analysis of event-related potentials", Journal of Cognitive Neuroscience, aimed for publication in december 2017.

 ## Data